asntech/bios259-w24/04-containers/exercise2/README.md

 # Docker hands-on exercise 2

 ## Introduction
-This exercise will guide you through the process of using an existing image, the one you created in excercise 1, to create a new image.
+This exercise will guide you through using an existing image, the one you created in exercise 1, to create a new image.

 **Note:** Please complete [**exercise 1**](/04-containers/exercise1/) first before you work on this.

 ### Instructions

 1. **Work on the forked/cloned repository**:You already have the GitHub repo https://github.com/asntech/bios259-w24 locally.
-Next change the directory to  `04-containers/exercise2`  where you will find Dockerfile and the Python application `app2.py`.
+Next change the working directory to  `04-containers/exercise2`  where you will find Dockerfile and the Python application `app2.py`.

     ```bash
     cd bios259-w24/04-containers/exercise2
     ```

 2. **Modify the Dockerfile**: Open the `Dockerfile` in a text editor.
-Now you need to use the docker image from your docker hub account that you pushed in excercise 1 as the starting point.
+You need to use the docker image from your docker hub account that you pushed in exercise 1 as the starting point.
 You will see in the app2.py that it now also requires `seaborn` package to run `app2.py` and we already have `python` and `click` pre-installed.

 3. **Build the Docker image**: Once you have modified the Dockerfile, build the Docker image using the `docker build` command.
 Replace `<image_name>` with a suitable name for your Docker image.